maxxiimo/the-front-end-manifesto/appendices.md

 ### Inspirational Sites

-In addition to reviewing competitor sites or similar services to help generate ideas, the following sites may also inspire or provide you with best practices/design patterns:
+In addition to reviewing competitor sites or similar services to help generate ideas, the following sites may also inspire or provide you with best practices/design patterns.

+Of the sites, there is one site that stands above the rest and belongs to no single category:

+[Inspiration | Web Design Ledger][WDL]

 #### Desktop